qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/interpolation.rst

   Total number of columns of the output raster layer.

 ``Number of rows`` [number]
-  Total number of columns of the output raster layer.
+  Total number of rows of the output raster layer.

 ``Extent (xmin, xmax, ymin, ymax)`` [extent]
   Extent of the output raster layer.
-You have to declare the output extent by either choosing it from the map canvas of selecting it from another layer.
+You have to declare the output extent by either choosing it from the map canvas, electing it from another layer or type it manually.

 Output
 ......